Table of contents

 Expected learning outcome

-The objective of this activity is to help you understand the basics of genome assembly, using typical tools and technology available today (January 2016).
-You will learn how to run an assembler on real bacterial data.
+The objective of this activity is to help you understand the basics of genome assembly, using typical tools and technology available today (January 2017).
+You will learn how to run an assembler on real bacterial data (2nd and 3rd generation sequencing data).
 More importantly, you will learn how to evaluate an assembly with relevant quality metrics.
 This lab also covers several techniques to obtain assemblies of reasonable quality.

 Part 1: A naive attempt

 Some assembly tutorials will tell you exactly what steps to take, what software to run and what parameters to set.
 This is in stark contrast with what you might experience in the real world: your libraries just came out of the sequencer, and you do not know what is the best assembler for your data, let alone if your data is adequate for assembly at all.
 In this first part of the tutorial, we would like to let you run an assembly with minimal instructions.
 However, if this is the first time you are using Linux and command-line software, we realize that you might get stuck.
 Thus, detailed instructions on how to perform this part are given below.
 On the other hand, if you have some experience with Linux and the command line, we encourage you to try to perform this part without the detailed instructions.

 Story: Imagine you’ve been sent to Haiti, it’s October 2010 and there is a cholera outbreak.
 “Luckily” you are at sequencing center nearby and they have given you bacterial isolates to sequence.
 So you’re generating some Illumina runs and also some runs from a new technology called PacBio.
 Now the task is to assemble the data in order to later check the phylogeny of that strain, what makes it different from other strains in terms of SNPs and SVs, etc..
 And remember: don’t drink the water, it’s a known vector of contamination.
 I’ve heard that Czech beer is safe though.